 There are a variety of options available to treat thoracic conditions such as lung cancer, esophagus disorders, mediastinum, and mesothelioma, including cancer and reflux.

 Peroral endoscopic myotomy (POEM) is an endoscopic therapy for achalasia.
 Endoluminal vacuum therapy is a minimally invasive therapy used on patients with esophageal perforations.

 A robotic thymectomy is a minimally invasive surgical procedure that is performed to remove the thymus by making three small incisions on one side of the patient’s chest.

-Your physician can address abnormally excessive sweating through a surgical procedure in which a portion of the sympathetic nerve in the trunk in the thoracic region is destroyed.
+Your physician can address abnormally excessive sweating through a surgical procedure in which a portion of the sympathetic nerve in the trunk in the thoracic region is transected.

 Your physician removes a diseased, or cancerous, section of your esophagus.
 Then they use part of your stomach or intestine to reconstruct the esophagus.

 During this treatment for gastroesophageal reflux disease (GERD), your physician wraps part of your stomach around the bottom of the esophagus.
 The resulting pressure stops food and liquids from backing up into your esophagus.